Size: 45 acres

 Location: Wasco County, OR

 The preserve is home to two key habitat types: oak-conifer forests and prairie.
-Notable plant species include lupine, balsamroot, lomatium, buckwheat, cluster lily, and snowberry.
-Although no formal wildlife survey has been conducted, sightings of mountain lions, ringneck snakes, black-tailed deer, and various songbirds have been recorded by staff and visitors alike.
+Notable plant species include lupine, balsamroot, multiple species of lomatium and buckwheat, cluster lily, and snowberry.
+Wildlife sightings at the plateau include mountain lion, ringneck snake, black-tailed deer, and various songbirds.